cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 If your project has a large number of tests, it can take a long time for tests to complete running when run serially on one machine.
 Spreading your tests across many virtual machines and running tests in parallel can save your team time and money when running tests in Continuous Integration (CI).

-Cypress can run recorded tests in parallel across multiple machines.
-Parallel tests can also technically run on a single machine, but this machine would require significant resources to run your tests efficiently.
+Cypress can run recorded tests in parallel across multiple machines since version {% url "3.1.0" changelog#3-1-0 %}.
+While parallel tests can also technically run on a single machine, we do not recommend it since this machine would require significant resources to run your tests efficiently.

-This guide assumes you already have your project running and recording within Continuous Integration.
+This guide assumes you already have your project running and {% url "recording" dashboard-service#Setup %} within Continuous Integration.
 If you have not set up your project yet, check out our {% url "Continuous Integration guide" continuous-integration %}.

 # Splitting up your test suite

 Cypress' parallelization strategy is file-based, so in order to utilize parallelization, your tests will need to be split across separate files.

 Cypress will assign each spec file to an available machine based on our {% urlHash 'balance strategy' Balance-strategy %}.
-So you can not determine ahead of time the order spec files will run when parallelized.
+Due to this balance strategy, the run order of the spec files is not guaranteed when parallelized.

 # Turning on parallelization